“Ever has it been that love knows not its own depth until the hour of separation.”

 No trip to Mandu is complete unless you visit the palace of Baz Bahadur.
 Baz Bahadur, the paramour of Rani Roopmati, was a lover of music and arts.
 His palace, a confluence of Rajput and Mughal architecture, lies atop the slope of a hill with beautiful natural scenery surrounding it.
 The spacious courtyards and high terraces amidst the green trees washed by the rain help one imagine how Baz Bahadur must have longed for his beloved.
 The mystique of the palace makes you realize why Baz Bahadur paid more attention to his paramour and music than his army.

 Hindola Mahal gets its name from the architecture of the place due to the highly inclined walls giving the illusion of a swing.
 This T-shaped building used to serve as an audience hall or a Diwan-i-Khas during the time of the Malwa Sultans.
 It may not be as elaborate in architecture as compared to some of the other monuments of Mandu, but it is still aesthetically appealing.
 In the same complex as the Jahaz and Hindola Mahal are the Hamams or Turkish baths, which at that time had provisions for hot and cold water.
 Ask a guide to explain the features and it’s a guarantee that you’ll be amazed at how scientific their mechanism was.
 At a distance, you can see a well that leads to an underground escape tunnel.
 Despite having no internet and television, they certainly led an interesting life, maybe even more interesting than ours.

 Rani Roopmati Pavilion

-At its prime, Mandu must have been an important place as is witnessed by the marvellous architecture.
+At its prime, Mandu must have been an important place as is witnessed by the marvelous architecture.
 Famous for being a monsoon town, the rains definitely enhance the look of it.
 Bike rides with your beloved or road trips with your family, this town caters to all.
-Step into the borders and enjoy your trip to the sepia toned Mandu.
+Step into the borders and enjoy your trip to the sepia-toned Mandu.